IMCBioinformatics/dada2_16S_workflow/README.md

 ```

 2.2.
 QC environment

-We need to install fastqc, multiQC, cutadapt, and seqkit tools for quality control in a new environment.
+To install fastqc, multiQC, cutadapt, and seqkit tools for quality control in a new environment:

 ```bash
 conda create --name QC